 | Preference Point Only (Whitetail Deer) | $27.50 |

 Reduced-price youth permits are valid for the seasons specified on the permit.
-In addition, they are valid during the September youth/disabled season.
-During the youth season, hunters 17 and younger may hunt under adult supervision.
-However, hunters who are 16 and older are not eligible for the youth-priced permits.
+In addition, they are valid during the September youth and disability season.
+During the youth season, hunters seventeen and younger may hunt under adult supervision.
+However, hunters who are sixteen and older are not eligible for youth-priced permits.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!